Luisa-Elena/real-estate-ads/README.md

 - Displays all available ads.

 #### **GET-BY-ID** `<index>`
 - Retrieves a specific ad from the list at the given index.
+- Indexing starts from 0.

 ## **Implementation details**